coda/packs-sdk/docs/reference/sdk/interfaces/ObjectSchemaDefinition.md

 The name of a property within [properties](ObjectSchemaDefinition.md#properties) that be used to label this object in the UI.
-Object values can contain many properties and the Coda UI will display them as a "chip" with only the value of the "primary" property used as the chip's label.
+Object values can contain many properties and the Coda UI will display them as a "chip" with only the value of the "displayProperty" property used as the chip's display label.
 The other properties can be seen when hovering over the chip.

 #### Defined in